 Our certificate of incorporation and by-laws contain provisions that could make it more difficult for a third party to acquire us, even if doing so might be beneficial to our shareholders.
 Our certificate of incorporation and by-laws impose various procedural and other requirements, which could make it more difficult for shareholders to effect certain corporate actions.
 For example, our certificate of incorporation authorizes our Board of Directors to determine the rights, preferences, privileges and restrictions of an unissued series of preferred stock, without any vote or action by our shareholders.
 Thus, our Board of Directors is able to authorize and issue shares of preferred stock with voting or conversion rights that could adversely affect the voting or other rights of holders of our common stock.
-Additional provisions include the sole power of our Board of Directors to fix the number of directors, limitations on the removal of directors, the sole power of our Board of Directors to fill any vacancy on our board, whether such vacancy occurs as a result of an increase in the number of directors or otherwise, and the inability of shareholders to act by written consent to call special meetings.
+Additional provisions include the sole power of our Board of Directors to fix the number of directors, limitations on the removal of directors or otherwise, and the inability of shareholders to act by written consent to call special meetings.
 These rights may have the effect of delaying or deterring a change of control of our company.
 In addition, a change of control of our company may be delayed or deterred as a result of our having three classes of directors.
 These provisions could limit the price that certain investors might be willing to pay in the future for shares of our common stock.
 See "Description of Capital Stock."